Optum again a big revenue driver for UnitedHealth in 2021

 UnitedHealth Group’s fourth-quarter profit soared as the nation’s largest health insurance provider branched deeper into offering care as well as covering the bills.

-That segment served 100 million people last year and saw its revenue per customer increase by a third.
+That business served 100 million people last year and saw its revenue per customer increase by a third.

-Operating earnings, which don’t count interest expense and taxes, also soared for the company’s UnitedHealthcare insurance side.
-That business covers more than 50 million people and also dealt with higher costs tied to COVID-19 in the quarter.
+Operating earnings, which don’t count interest expense and taxes, also soared for the company’s UnitedHealthcare insurance side, which added more people through government-funded Medicare Advantage and Medicaid coverage.
+That business now covers more than 50 million people.

-That segment brings in more revenue than Optum but isn’t as profitable.
+Company executives said Wednesday that COVID-19 costs were in line with expectations during the quarter and were balanced by a drop in doctor visits and other care.

+A surge in cases from the omicron variant of the virus hit late in the quarter and has since bumped up patient hospitalization levels.
+But UnitedHealth said the severity of cases requiring hospitalization care seems to be lower so far.

 Overall, UnitedHealth Group earned $4.07 billion in the final quarter of 2021, up from $2.21 billion the previous year.